Meroë: Conflict with Rome

-Fourth Meroitic Period (1st century-4th century AD)
+Fourth Meroitic Period (1st century4th century AD)

-This was the twilight of the Meroitic Culture.
-Kings were buried in Meroe, in the North Cemetery, and Queens in West Cemetery.
-In 350 AD Meroe was destroyed by Axum.
+Kings were buried in Meroë, in the North Cemetery, and Queens in West Cemetery.
+In 350 AD Meroë was destroyed by Axum.
 The first king of the fourth period was Shorkaror (1st century AD), while the last rulers may have been King Yesebokheamani or King Talakhidamani in the 4th century AD.
+The Aksumite presence was short lived before Meroë was taken by the Kingdom of Alodia.

-A stele of Ge'ez of an unnamed ruler of the Kingdom of Aksum thought of as Ezana was found at the site of Meroë; from his description, in Greek, that he was "King of the Aksumites and the Omerites," (i.e. of Aksum and Himyar) it is likely this king ruled sometime around 330.
+A stele of Ge'ez of an unnamed ruler of the Kingdom of Aksum thought to be Ezana was found at the site of Meroë; from its description, in Greek, he was "King of the Aksumites and the Omerites," (i.e. of Aksum and Himyar) it is likely this king ruled sometime around 330.
 Another inscription in Greek gives the regnal claims of Ezana:

-While some authorities interpret these inscriptions as proof that the Axumites destroyed the kingdom of Meroe, others note that archeological evidence points to an economic and political decline in Meroe around 300.
-Moreover, some view the stele as military aid from Aksum to Meroe to quell down the revolt and rebellion by the Nuba.
-However, conclusive evidence and proof to which view is correct is not currently present.
+While some authorities interpret these inscriptions as proof that the Axumites destroyed the Kingdom of Kush, others note that archeological evidence points to an economic and political decline in Meroë around 300.